Confidence Intervals for Nonparametric Empirical Bayes Analysis: Computational aspects for

 \subsubsection{Direct form of the modulus problem}

 To solve~\eqref{eq:discrete_modulus_problem} with modern convex optimization solvers, it is convenient to represent it as follows

 We make the following observations: \begin{itemize}[label={--},noitemsep] \item The optimization variables are $\gprior_1, \gprior_2 \in \gcal$.
-With $\gcal$ suitably discretized, these have finite-dimensional representations.
-We provide details in Appendix~\ref{sec:discretization} and note in passing that in the case of Gaussian mixtures class, $\gprior_{\ell} \in \gcal$ may be represented using only linear constraints, while for the Sobolev class we also need a second order cone constraint. \item The objective~\eqref{eq:modulus_max_linear_diff} is linear in the optimization variables. \item The maps $\gprior_{\ell} \mapsto \nu_{\gprior_{\ell}}(k)$ are linear in $\gprior_{\ell}$ and so~\eqref{eq:modulus_modulus} corresponds to a second order cone constraint. \item The localization constraints in~\eqref{eq:modulus_localization} correspond to a finite number of linear constraints on $\gprior_1$, resp. $\gprior_{-1}$, see Appendix~\ref{subsubsec:localization} for justification. \end{itemize} As a consequence of the above observations, the modulus problem may be represented as a finite-dimensional second order conic program (SOCP)~\citep{boyd2004convex}, which in turn is efficiently solvable by modern convex optimization solvers such as Mosek~\citep{mosek}, Gurobi~\citep{gurobi} and ECOS~\citep{domahidi2013ecos}.
-In our numerical examples we use Mosek; our implementation can use any of the aforementioned solvers.
+With $\gcal$ suitably discretized, as in Section~\ref{sec:gcal_discretization}, these have finite-dimensional representations.
+The choices of (discretized) $\gcal$ considered in this work may be represented using a finite number of linear constraints. \item The objective~\eqref{eq:modulus_max_linear_diff} is linear in the optimization variables. \item The maps $\gprior_{\ell} \mapsto f^{\ii}_{\gprior_{\ell}}(k)$ are linear in $\gprior_{\ell}$ and so~\eqref{eq:modulus_modulus} corresponds to a second order cone constraint. \item The localization constraints in~\eqref{eq:modulus_localization} may be implemented as a finite number of constraints on $\gprior_1$, resp. $\gprior_{-1}$.
+These can be either linear (DKW and Gauss-$F$-localizations) or quadratic ($\chi^2$-$F$-localization) in the optimization variables.
+To see these two claims, first note that the maps $\gprior_{\ell} \mapsto F_{\gprior_{\ell}}$ are also linear.
+Furthermore, inspecting the proof of Theorem~\ref{theo:lin_functional_clt}, we see that~\eqref{eq:pilot_and_localization_quality} only needs to hold for the discretized distributions, $F^{\ii}_{\gprior_1}, F^{\ii}_{\gprior_{-1}},F^{\ii}_{\gprior}, \bar{F}^{\ii}$ (with triangular array asymptotics accounting for $\ii$ changing with $n$). \end{itemize} As a consequence of the above observations, the discretized modulus problem may be represented as a finite-dimensional second order conic program (SOCP)~\citep{boyd2004convex}, which in turn is efficiently solvable by modern convex optimization solvers such as Mosek~\citep{mosek} or Hypatia~\citep{coey2020towards}.
+In our numerical examples we use Mosek; our implementation can also use Hypatia.